hwhong/twitter./README.md

 - [ ] user can sign out
 - [ ] user can view tweets on the main page (will ellaborate more once developed to this stage)
 - [ ] user can compose new tweets by tapping on the floating action button
-- [ ] navigation drawer properly takes the user to the designated fragment
+- [x] navigation drawer properly takes the user to the designated fragment (api only provides the "profile" fragment)
 - [x] efficient image loading
 - [ ] user can interact with tweets
    - [ ] reply